jamesk4167/SHA256Algorithm/README.md

 Finally I decided to use malloc to create a pointer to the array H[8].
 This helped with memory management as instead of printing the results to the main method, I provided a pointer which would return the value instead.

+## Testing
+In order to test my implementation of the sha256 algorithm, I needed to creates files with the specified amount of bytes.
+So I have created an emptyFile and abc.txt, these are provided in the tests folder in order to test my implementation of the sha256 standard.

 ## Correct hashes
-in order to test my implementation of the sha256 algorithm, I needed to creates files with the specified amount of bytes.
-So I have created an emptyFile and abc.txt, these are provided in the tests folder. emptyFile   = e3b0c442 98fc1c14 9afbf4c8 996fb924 27ae41e4 649b934c a495991b 7852b855 abc = ba7816bf 8f01cfea 414140de 5dae2223 b00361a3 96177a9c b410ff61 f20015ad
+ emptyFile   = e3b0c442 98fc1c14 9afbf4c8 996fb924 27ae41e4 649b934c a495991b 7852b855
+ abc = ba7816bf 8f01cfea 414140de 5dae2223 b00361a3 96177a9c b410ff61 f20015ad

-Research
+## Research
 [Sha256 standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf)
 [little to big endian](https://stackoverflow.com/questions/19275955/convert-little-endian-to-big-endian) [Dynamic memory allocation](https://www.programiz.com/c-programming/c-dynamic-memory-allocation)